georgeclm/georgeclm/README.md

 - 👋 Hi, I’m @georgeclm
 - 👀 I’m interested in Programming especially in Web Development for Fullstack developer
-- 🌱 I’m currently learning React and Data Analysis with Python
+- 🌱 I’m currently learning React and Mastering Laravel
 - 💞️ I’m looking to collaborate on Web Development Project Especially with Laravel
-- 📫 How to reach me You can visit my main github website for my portofolio and all the other in there Thank You....
+- 📫 You can visit my main github website for my portofolio and all the other in there Thank You....

 <!---